TraceabilityInternet/TraceabilityDriver/README.md

 ```

 ## Mappings
+The Traceability Driver targets individual events from the database and maps them into the Common Event Model.
+Mapping files are used to define how to connect to the source database, how to query for the relevant data, and how to map the data to GDST CTEs and KDEs.

+Mappings are defined in the `Mappings` folder of the installation.
+> The base image of the traceability driver does not have any mappings.
+You must either build a new docker image from the base image and copy the mappings to the `Mappings` folder of the base image or otherwise mount your mappings folder to the `Mappings` folder of the base image.

-A mapping is created for each event type that is being extracted, transformed, and loaded into the GDST module.
+Each event type that is being extracted, transformed, and loaded into the GDST module should have its own mapping file.
 The mapping is defined by using the following fields:

 - `Id` - A unique identifier for the mapping.
 - `Selectors` - An array of selectors that are used to select the data from the database.